 Humans have made fermented beverages for about 8,000 years and have always strived to improve the process.
 Over that time the fermentation vessels, fermentation practices and raw materials have all benefited from the increased scientific capability of the modern world.
 Today’s winemakers have at their disposal a wide range of commercial products to aid the fermentation process.
 Nutrients and other additives have been developed to help yeast produce desirable aromas.

-The one area during the most critical phase of fermented products creation has however not been solved until now.
-Our AromaLoc™ system – captures aromas in fermenting beverages.
-During fermentation, aromas are stripped from the process by the produced CO2.
+One area during the most critical phase of fermentation has not been solved until now.
+Our AromaLoc™ system – retains aromas in fermenting beverages.
+During fermentation, aromas are stripped by the produced CO2.
 If you can smell aromas, they have forever left the developing product, and none of the advances mentioned above can bring them back.
-The aroma concentrations that can make wine so desirable exist at microgram per liter or lower levels.
+The aroma concentrations that can make wine so desirable exist at microgram per liter or lower levels so they are easily depleted.

 The AromaLoc™ Solution

 AromaLoc™ has invented and patented a method to solve this problem.
 These lost aromas can now be retained in the finished product.
-The AromaLoc™ system is a totally additive-free and a hands-off process and it prevents aromas from leaving the wine, and we do this without tampering with the wine or interfering with the fermentation process.
+The system is a totally additive-free and a hands-off process which prevents aromas from leaving the wine, without tampering with the wine or interfering with the fermentation process.
 We manipulate only the headspace composition above the juice and this translates into changes in the fermenting liquid below.
 The AromaLoc™ process does NOT capture the aroma and then return it to the beverage after fermentation.

-We are actively pursuing this research due to the obvious benefits to the wine producer and better wine for the consumer.
+We are actively pursuing this research because of the obvious benefits to the wine producer and the consumer.

 The best time to operate AromaLoc™ 5000 is of great interest to us and we have anecdotal evidence that, for wine, it is best to start the machine around peak fermentation and continue its use until about 1.000 specific gravity.
 Shorter periods of use, starting just prior to peak and continuing for 2-4 days during active fermentation, also have proven beneficial.
 We are always trialing how to better use the AromaLoc™ 5000 to produce the best finished product.